British Choirs on the Net

 • Kingfisher Chorale, Leicestershire 25-30 people, with admission by invitation and audition.
 Sainsbury's Choir of the Year finalists in 1998; heat winners in 2000.
 Taking bookings for 2003

 • King's College Choir, Cambridge Owes its existence to Henry VI, who envisaged the daily singing of services in his magnificent chapel.
-Today's choir of 16 choristers, 14 choral scholars and two organ scholars is famous for its annual Christmas Eve broadcast of the Festival of Nine Lessons and Carols
+Today's choir of 16 choristers, 14 choral scholars and two organ scholars is famous for its annual Christmas Eve broadcast of the Festival of Nine Lessons and Carols.

-• King's Lynn Male Voice Choir: e-mail only at the moment: contact Jack Fryer
+• King's Lynn Male Voice Choir

 • King's Voices, Cambridge The mixed voice choir of King's College, Cambridge, founded in 1997 to give the women of King's the opportunity to contribute vocally to the musical life of the College.